ash-project/ash_sqlite/documentation/topics/migrations_and_tasks.md

 # Migrations

-## Migration Generator Primer

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GtsL_lIis4Q?si=5G6-5ckzBEzL4zko" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Tasks

-The available tasks are:

-- `mix ash_sqlite.generate_migrations`
-- `mix ash_sqlite.create`
-- `mix ash_sqlite.drop`

-AshSqlite is built on top of ecto, so much of its behavior is pass-through/orchestration of that tooling.
+Ash comes with its own tasks, and AshSqlite exposes lower level tasks that you can use if necessary.
+This guide shows the process using `ash.*` tasks, and the `ash_sqlite.*` tasks are illustrated at the bottom.

-## Basic Workflow
+## Basic W## Basic Workflow

 - Make resource changes
-- Run `mix ash_sqlite.generate_migrations` to generate migrations and resource snapshots
+- Run `mix ash.codegen --name add_a_combobulator` to generate migrations and resource snapshots
-- Run `mix ash_sqlite.migrate` to run those migrations
+- Run `mix ash.migrate` to run those migrations

-For more information on generating migrations, see the module documentation here:
-`Mix.Tasks.AshSqlite.GenerateMigrations`, or run `mix help ash_sqlite.generate_migrations`
+For more information on generating migrations, run `mix help ash_sqlite.generate_migrations` (the underlying task that is called by `mix ash.migrate`)

-For running your migrations, there is a mix task that will find all of the repos configured in your apis and run their migrations.
-It is a thin wrapper around `mix ecto.migrate`.
-Ours is called `mix ash_sqlite.migrate`

-If you want to run or rollback individual migrations, use the corresponding

-### Regenerating Migrations
+### Regenerating Migratio### Regenerating Migrations

 Often, you will run into a situation where you want to make a slight change to a resource after you've already generated and run migrations.
 If you are using git and would like to undo those changes, then regenerate the migrations, this script may prove useful: